Skiracer33/censor-fix/docs/source/censorfix.rst

-Main methods
+Imputer API
 ======================================

-This is api for the imputation class
+This is the API for the imputer class.

  .. autoclass:: censorfix.censorImputer
    :members: